xrootms/terraform-jenkins-setup/README.md

 ### Notes
 *- ACM and ALB must be in the same AWS region.*
-- DNS propagation can take up to 30 minutes.
+*- DNS propagation can take up to 30 minutes.*
-- Verify ACM validation status under AWS Console → Certificate Manager.
+*- Verify ACM validation status under AWS Console → Certificate Manager.*

 ### 👨‍💻 Author